UstadMobile/Meshrabiya/README.md

 using a single device hotspot.

 Meshrabiya provides socket factories (for both TCP and UDP) that can create sockets to route data between nodes over multiple hops as if they were directly connected.
+The socket factory can also be used with other networking libraries (e.g. OkHttp) to make it easy to send/receive data over the virtual mesh.

 How it works: